 An extension fee is charged for any period of extension that is granted beyond a student’s initial time limit.
 The level of this fee is increased annually.
-Please refer to tuition and continuation fees guidance for further details.
+Please see 'Registration and fees' for further details.
 Extension fees are loaded on a student’s record when the extension request is approved and will then become immediately due for payment.

 It is not University policy to waive fees that have been incurred as a result of an extension to a student’s registration period, as forward planning and time management are considered important qualities of doctoral researchers.

-In addition to the above guidance, international students who consider applying for an extension to their time limit and who are studying in the UK subject to immigration regulations (eg those on a Student or Tier 4 student visa) should explore whether they will also need to extend their visa and whether there are any ATAS implications (see below).
+In addition to the above guidance, international students who consider applying for an extension to their time limit and who are studying in the UK subject to immigration regulations, i.e. those on a Student or Tier 4 student visa, should explore whether they will also need to extend their visa and whether there are any ATAS implications (see below).

 Students should contact International Student Support, Advice & Compliance for further information and guidance on the implications of applying for an extension, or refer to the SSiD web pages for international students.